This morning started as a perfect day. As the sun rose, and I knew I wanted to see Haiti.

 These are cotton cloth wound around to form a gorgeous bowl.

-We also buy a flag from every country we visit, and one day they hopefully will be hung in order of the countries we have visited.
+We also buy a flag from every country we visit, and one day they will hopefully be hung in order of the countries we have visited.
 They also serve as a great part of my son’s education.
 He always draws the flags.
 This started in Fiji and has continued since, and he often makes art and drawings including the flags.
-I think if we ever get on a TV show, we will win for sure, in fact he is better than me.
+I think if we ever get on a TV show, we will win for sure, in fact, he is better than me.